The course schedules described below might be changed suddenly.

 For example, once you get a credit for LAJ.C601 in 1Q, you cannot get another credit for the same LAJ.C601 again in 1Q of any later years.

 |Visitor researchers and visiting fellows

 1) Credit registration on the KYOMU Web System

 2) Successful completion (both attendance and test score)

 - * Graduate (master/doctoral) students are most prioritized, and can obtain credits.

 - * Research students / visitor researchers / visiting fellows will automatically be put on the waiting list at first.
 If the class is not full, an approval notice will be sent to you before the class starting date.

 - Cancel your reservation on “JCOS” as soon as possible.

-Login to "JCOS", press “Clear,” and then press “Submit".
+Login to "JCOS", press “Clear" (or click the checked box to the left), and then press “Submit".
 It will give a chance to other willing students on the waiting list.